JakeBx/Glokta/README.md

 PYTHONPATH=src python scripts/seed_models.py
 ```

-This inserts the 27 OpenRouter free-tier models into your local database.
+This inserts 5 OpenRouter free-tier models into your local database.
 The script is idempotent — running it again skips models that already exist.

 ### 5. Start the API server